sap-tutorials/Tutorials/tutorials/abap-environment-external-api/abap-environment-external-api.md

 ---
-title: Call an external API
+title: Call an External API
-description: Pointing to an external API and display its output in the console
+description: Point to an external API and display its output in the console.
 auto_validation: true
 primary_tag: topic>abap-development
 tags: [  tutorial>intermediate, topic>abap-development, topic>cloud, products>sap-cloud-platform ]